Cardiovascular Disease Prevention

 Cholesterol testing pilot

-As part of a wider Cardiovascular Disease Prevention Programme, HI NENC delivered pilot programme trialling innovative cholesterol test, PocDoc.
+As part of a wider Cardiovascular Disease Prevention Programme, HI NENC delivered a pilot cholesterol testing programme trialling innovative cholesterol test, PocDoc.
 The pilot came to an end in June 2024 and is currently undergoing an evaluation.
-Aim The aim of the pilot…
+Aim The aim…

 Atrial Fibrillation